rocket770/sddmajor/README.md

 This demonstrates everything we learnt in the course in OOP java besides interfaces becuase I found using pure abstraction was easier for me at the time.

+All Questions about the project should be answered inside the User Manual which can be opened by pressing the 'Help' button in the menu screen.

 **<h>IMPORTANT</h>**